isawamoose/startup/README.md

 Can use the `on('event')` method to handle connections, messages and closing of connections.
 Can use `setInterval()`, `ping()` and `pong()` to keep connections alive.

+**React**
+JSX makes it possible to create reactive html components that hold changeable state.
+This state can be used to programmatically change the html, and means data can be passed to other components.
+With Simon, we converted each page of the application into a component, creating some child components as well where it made sense to do so.
+The back end service can remain the same while the front end is converted to react - components can still make fetch requests to call the endpoints.

 ## Startup

 **HTML and CSS**